IngaViitanen/webshop/README.md

 12. When logged in as admin I want to be able to remove products I don't want to sell anymore

 13. When logged in as admin I want to be able to edit products

+## Technologies👩‍💻
+- HTML
+- CSS
+- React
+- TypeSCript
+- react-testing-library

+## Icons and images👩‍🎨
+All icons are from -> https://www.flaticon.com/
+All photos are from -> https://unsplash.com/

 ## Available Scripts